68publishers/web-scraper-lambda/README.md

     var galleryImages = response.queryValues('galleryImages', []) // return all gallery images
     var productName = response.queryValue('productName', 'Unknown product'); // the method `queryValue` returns the first value in an array

-    var productNameError = response.queryError('productName'); // the method `queryError` returns an error message (for example if passed xpath is invalid) or false
+    var productNameError = response.queryError('productName'); // the method `queryError` returns an error message (for example if passed css selector is invalid) or false
 });
 ```